 The Centers for Disease Control, the American Academy of Pediatrics, and the National Association of School Nurses policies regarding head lice in schools, summarized here, inform Day School's updated policy.
-If a student is found to have nits and/or live lice the parent will be contacted immediately and may pick up their child from school if they wish to do so; however, the student is not required to be sent home.
-The student must then be appropriately treated outside of school before returning to school the next day, and upon returning must be checked by the nurse in the morning.
-In addition, all students in the class will be checked privately (unless requested not to via parent phone call), and an email will be sent to notify all families in the class.
-If any other student is found to have nits and/or live lice during a subsequent check, those families will be notified by phone.
+If a student is found to have nits and/or live lice on the scalp, parent(s) will be contacted immediately and asked to pick up their child from school.
+The student must be appropriately treated outside of school before returning to school the next day.
+He/she will be checked by the nurse in the morning and may stay at school if all nits/lice are removed.
+In addition, all students in the class will be checked privately (unless requested otherwise via parent phone call), and an email will be sent to notify all families in the class.